ches-lang/ches-lang/docs/en/license/items.md

 ### **Private Use**

-You can use Chestnut freely if you use for private use.
+You can use Ches freely if you use for private use.

 ### **Redistribution**

-You can redistribute a part or the whole of Chestnut.
+You can redistribute a part or the whole of Ches.
 Please report me [here](#Contact) when you redistribute it.
-And please present the URL of the [Chestnut License](/docs/en/license/items.md) for people who use redistributed Chestnut.
+And please present the URL of the [Ches License](/docs/en/license/items.md) for people who use redistributed Ches.

 ### **Analyzation**